JBEI/edd/README.md

             export WORKON_HOME=$HOME/.virtualenvs
             source /usr/local/bin/virtualenvwrapper.sh

-    * Make a new virtualenv, e.g. `mkvirtualenv edd`
+    * Make a new virtualenv, e.g. `mkvirtualenv edd.jbei.org`
         * `deactivate` to return to regular global python environment
-        * `workon edd` to switch back to edd python environment
+        * `workon edd.jbei.org` to switch back to edd python environment
-        * run under `workon edd` for the remainder of the pip installs in this document.
+        * run under `workon edd.jbei.org` for the remainder of the pip installs in this document.
 This will isolate your EDD Python configuration from any other changes you make to your system.
 * PostgreSQL <a name="PostgreSQL"/>
-    * required for installing psycopg2 driver, do not need to rum database locally
+    * required for installing psycopg2 driver, do not need to run database locally
     * `brew install postgresql`
     * Following PostgreSQL steps are optional if using external database server
     * Instructions on startup can be found with `brew info postgresql`